 Why apologize now?

-You are leaving a lasting legacy for your children, you may not have been able to right all the wrongs.
+You are leaving a lasting legacy for your children.
+While you may not be able to right all the wrongs.
 You sure can leave a legacy of love and humility.
-I can assure you they will come to appreciate it when they also becomes a parent.
-Every new parents always have that moment in their parent’s shoe to see what you have had to deal with.
+I can assure you they will come to appreciate it when they also become a parent.
+Every new parent will have that moment in their parent’s shoe and experience what you had to deal with.